Ian studied Tuba at the Birmingham Conservatoire and the Guildhall School of Music and Drama.

 Whilst at college Ian won the Brass Solo Prize, Brass Chamber Music Prize, participated in the CBSO, LSO, Philharmonia Scheme, was a Finalist in the RNCM International Tuba Conference Soloist Award and was also a semi-finalist in the Shell/LSO Brass Scholarship.

-Ian is now Principal Tuba for the English Symphony Orchestra and Sinfonia Viva.
-He has performed, broadcast and recorded with the renowned Fine Arts Brass Ensemble, Royal Shakespeare Company, Royal Ballet Sinfonia, Ulster Orchestra, Hong Kong Sinfonietta, Sinfonica De Tenerife and the City of Birmingham Symphony Orchestra working with conductors such as Sir Simon Rattle, Gustavo Dudamel, Sakari Oramo, John Wilson, Valery Gergiev and Andris Nelsons.
+Ian is Principal Tuba for the English Symphony Orchestra and Sinfonia Viva.
+He has performed, broadcast and recorded with the Fine Arts Brass Ensemble, Royal Shakespeare Company, Royal Ballet Sinfonia, Philharmonia, Ulster Orchestra, Hong Kong Sinfonietta, Sinfonica De Tenerife and the City of Birmingham Symphony Orchestra working with conductors such as Sir Simon Rattle, Gustavo Dudamel, Sakari Oramo, John Wilson, Valery Gergiev and Andris Nelsons.

 “One of the most fascinating recordings to land on the BB Editor’s desk during 2012… Provides a showcase for an outstanding talent in Ian Foster… Ian plays with fine tone and projection throughout, while his natural musical instincts bring each work alive, easily conquering the challenges presented by the considerable stylistic changes within the varied and imaginatively-chosen programme.” – British Bandsman, Jan 2013